cwahn/efp/README.md

 "**Practical eager functional programming for C++**"

-The major purpose of this library is to remove loops and utilize the power of functional programming on sequence operation while preserving the performance of bare C.
+The major purpose of this library is to leverage the power of functional programming while preserving the performance of bare C.

 It is a general-purpose library.
-The usage of no-STL, resource-tight embedded applications are also considered.
+The usage of no-STL, resource-tight embedded applications are also considered. (no-STL is WIP)

 ## Features
 ### Higher-Order Functions